 Opium Pipes and Objects

 Steven Martin’s Opium Museum provides an excellent introduction to the topic of opium pipes and opium smoking throughout history, with numerous images.
-(If there are problems with that link, here is the archive.org version.)
+(The site is no longer directly available, but here is the archive.org version.)

 The “Mémoires d’ Opiums” exhibition was mounted by Galerie Delalande in 2011, and has a video retrospective.